enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 or optionally with `-m` flag turned on https://stackoverflow.com/questions/50821312/what-is-the-effect-of-using-python-m-pip-instead-of-just-pip

         python -m pip install numpy opencv-python scipy matplotlib PySimpleGUI Pillow

+On Ubuntu20.04 LTS, one may have to execute the following as well.

+	sudo apt install python3-pil.imagetk

 ***One may use virtualenv https://virtualenv.pypa.io/en/latest/ to create isolated Python environments***